KonaTeam/kona-api/sections/risks.md

 The custom_value that is the score.
 A mitigation score should follow if mitigation is provided following he same pattern

 An optional initial_comment may be sent for create.
+An optional mitigation_text may be sent for create of a risk with mitigation.

 Example providing risk and score for a matrix that defines a schedule and then cost impacts:
 ```